nus-cs2103-AY2021S2/tp/docs/team/jlxw48.md

     * **Justification**: This feature improves the product significantly because a user no longer has to repeat similar commands just to change a particular detail that some clients might have in common.
       * For example, some clients might co-own an insurance policy, and the policy ID of this policy might have changed.
       This can be done easily using 1 command now instead of having to key in the same command repeatedly for numerous clients.
-    * **Highlights**: This enhancement affects existing commands (`EditCommand` and `DeleteCommand`).
+    * **Highlights**: This enhancement makes use of existing commands (`EditCommand` and `DeleteCommand`).
-      It required an in-depth analysis of how the system works, since it required the use of other existing system components.
-      Much effort was taken to ensure that the implementations of existing system components were minimally affected by this new command.
-      The implementation was challenging as it required the use of other existing system components and stellar system design to ensure that components are logically related to each other.
+      The implementation was challenging as it required stellar system design to ensure that all involved components are logically related to each other, while ensuring that the behaviour of existing system components are minimally affected by this new command.
 <br><br>
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=&tabOpen=true&tabType=authorship&tabAuthor=jlxw48&tabRepo=AY2021S2-CS2103T-W15-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)
 <br><br>